yeslogic/prince-docs/docs/prince-output.md

     }
 ```

-The default color of the annotation depends on the annotation type:
+The default color of the annotation depends on the PDF annotation type:
 -   icons for text annotations, and highlights, are yellow,
 -   underlines and squiggly/wavy underlines are green, and
 -   strike-outs/line-throughs are red.